superclustr/zonneplan-data-inserter/README.md

 ## Configuration

 The application requires several environment variables to function correctly, including details for the Zonneplan API and the InfluxDB.
-Sensitive environment variables are recommended to be set in the GitHub Secrets or securely stored on the host.
+Sensitive environment variables are recommended to be set in the GitHub Secrets.

 Here is a list of the required environment variables: